rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 operating system needs in order to prepare for a communication) and the hardware latency (how long the hardware takes to send/receive even a small bit of data).
-For the same size problem, the time spent in communication is not significant when the number of ranks is small and the execution of parallel regions get faster with the number of ranks.
+For the same size problem, the time spent in communication is not significant when the number of ranks is small and the execution of parallel regions gets faster with the number of ranks.
 But if we keep increasing the number of ranks, the time spent in communication grows when multiple CPUs (or cores) are involved with communication (technically, this is called "global communication").